 welcome, below are some of the most popular posts and my favorite posts from each category...

-So you're in Procreate and you want to make your own color palette.
+So you're in Procreate and you want to make your own color palette from an image.
 Or even easier, you want to import a color palette from a cool site like design-seeds.com.
-To summarize, you'll import your design-seeds palette, then use the eyedropper tool to create a palette.
+To summarize, you'll import your image, then use the eyedropper tool to create a palette.
 Here are those instructions in-depth if you need more help.